Office Manager Resume Example

 If I don't have direct front office manager experience, I focus on transferable skills from other jobs, internships, or even volunteer work.
 Leadership, communication, and problem-solving always matter.

-I like to highlight short-term gigs, contract roles, or university projects-especially where I managed people or handled tricky situations.
+I like to highlight short-term gigs, contract roles, or university projects-especially where I managed people or handled tricky situations, and I always include a cover letter to show my transferable skills.
 Even a three-month internship counts if I can show results.

 You can pick a resume format that puts your skills first, like a functional or hybrid style.
 This helps recruiters see what you actually bring to the table, not just job titles.